 - Transfer times.
 Make sure to have at least 1.5h, preferably at least 2, between connecting flights.
 There might be delays, the different flights might depart from different terminals or even airports.
 Plus, in some cases, you have to collect your luggage and check it in again.
 The longer the transfer, the better!

 - Departure and arrival times.
 If you depart or arrive really early or very late, it might create some problems.
 There might not be a transfer to the airport in the morning (and you’ll probably be cranky with very little sleep) and if you arrive out of hotel check in times, you might have to wait.

 - The airports.
-Sometimes, the departure and arrival are from different airports – if you left your car in one airport and you arrive to another that is 300km away, there might be a problem.
-Or you arrive to a smaller airport in the destination instead of the main one, so there might not be transfer available.
+Sometimes, the departure and arrival are from different airports – if you left your car at one airport and you arrive at another that is 300km away, there might be a problem.
+Or you arrive at a smaller airport in the destination instead of the main one, so there might not be transfer available.

 - Is it a low-cost carrier?
 Sometimes, if the price of a low-cost carrier is just a tiny bit lower than a normal one, in the end, it might be cheaper to not fly low-cost because of the extra things you might want to purchase.
 So it’s better to compare how much a checked in luggage cost, if you’d like to purchase a specific seat, etc.